Josephjr05/The-SkyDecay-Project/README.md

 * Instead of using Lua for most of your events, you have them in the palm of your hands.
 Mess around with them with more than 10 event text fields for each function that event does dependent on it.
 * Ofcourse if you don't see an event you want, make it yourself in Lua OR request it!

+* This engine will also include other mod events from Voiid Chronicles shader events with ease of power, VS QT dodge mechanics, Sonic.exe notetypes, poison, health drain/gain notetypes.
+Camera manipulation events, Split Screen control, play on opponent side and back with events, Flip hud or strums, and a whole lot more!

 ## Other Stuff:
 * Disabled unnecessary options (Like score txt zoom and combo stacking)
 * Disabled Base Game code (for optimization)
-* A new game.
+* A brand new game you've never experienced before EVER.

 # Extras:
 * Improved camera movement
-* Improved asset loading
+* Improved asset loading (with possibly no Loading Screen softlock)
-* Improved options with more customization
+* Improved options with more customization (Including Note Quantization colors)
 * Improved note spawning and lag-free
-* Improved chart editor
+* Improved Psych 1.0 chart editor (With references from MMPE, and VSlice)
-* Improved systems
+* Improved systems (Accuracy, judgements, consistency of fps)
-* Improved engine music
-* Improved general aspects of fnf mixed with other rhythm games.
+* Improved general aspects of fnf that mixes with other rhythm games.
+* Will always update Psych Engine.